mpv-player/mpv/DOCS/client-api-changes.rst

 ::

+ --- mpv 0.28.0 ---
  1.26   - remove glMPGetNativeDisplay("drm") support
         - add mpv_opengl_cb_window_pos and mpv_opengl_cb_drm_params and
           support via glMPGetNativeDisplay() for using it
+        - make --stop-playback-on-init-failure=no the default in libmpv (just like in mpv CLI)
  --- mpv 0.27.0 ---
  1.25   - remove setting "no-" options via mpv_set_option*().
 (See corresponding
           deprecation in 0.23.0.)